Careers issues and Covid-19

 We have invested in some great online tools to help you find out about working life as a graduate, and be your best in your application and the recruitment process.

-- Podcast series - explore what's involved in different jobs, the skills you need, and tips for your career planning
+- Podcast series, What do you actually do? - explore what's involved in different jobs, the skills you need, and tips for your career planning

 - York Profiles and Mentors - find out what graduates from your department have ended up doing, ask them a question, or even get some one-to-one mentoring

 - CareerSet - CV feedback; this tool will rate your CV based on language, content, formatting and impact, and provide some suggestions for improvement.
 You can also upload a job description with your CV to see how tailored your application is.
 Use your university log-in, and see our CV page to find out more

 - Shortlist.Me - practice interviews; register with your university email and try out some mock interviews.
 You'll get experience of popular questions, and can watch yourself back and try again before the real thing.
 Read more on the interviews page

 - Access practice tests with AssessmentDay and Team Focus, so you are better prepared and more confident for the online assessment part of job applications

 - A variety of resources and online activities have replaced our usual on-campus events.
 You can view the recordings of some sessions on the presentations page and access the live events via Handshake